 Foster parenting can be more flexible than other volunteer jobs that require people to show up for a specific shift during limited times of the day and for a committed length of time.
 LAAS’s Foster Programs are flexible, fun and rewarding once you’re learned how to take care of your temporary companion animals!

 For example, you might be a family that is available to foster a litter of kittens for two weeks; GREAT!
 LAAS will give you some six-week-old kittens so in two weeks they can be put up for adoption at one of our shelters!
 Or, we can give you a litter of four-week-old kittens who you can place in another foster home after two weeks.

 LAAS Foster Programs aren’t just for kittens.
-As long as you can give some love and time to these homeless and abandoned animals nearly any animal you take in will benefit from foster care:
+As long as you can give some love and time to these orphaned animals.
+Any animal you take in will benefit from foster care:

-We believe that the abandoned and abused animals that enter our shelter deserve to have the best possible chance at finding a loving, permanent home.
+We believe that the animals who enter our shelters deserve to have the best possible chance at finding a loving home of their own.
 A foster parent has one of the most important jobs at the shelter.
-Foster parents allow our animals to receive the proper care and attention they deserve as they wait for adoption.
-As a foster parent you’ll not only save the lives of animals in your care, but you’ll give other animals coming into the shelter who may not need the same level of medical attention space on our adoption floor to find their own loving homes.
+Foster parents make sure our animals get the home care and attention they deserve as they wait for adoption.
+As a foster parent you’ll not only save the lives of animals in your care, but you’ll give other animals coming into the shelter the space they need.
 If those aren’t enough reasons to become a foster parent, consider these:

 - Foster animals are temporary companions offering their love freely.